opentrials/docs/docs/extras/project-ideas/index.md

 #### How

-Use the [OpenTrials API](http://api.opentrials.net/v1/docs/) to find trials information on start and end dates for trials related to certain conditions.
+Use the [OpenTrials API](http://api.opentrials.net/v1/docs/) to find trials information on trials related to certain conditions.

 #### Skills